JoostAB/sudoku/README.md

 # sudoku

-My first Windows C program :)
+My first Windows C game :)

 Generates a sudoku puzzle and lets you solve it by entering coordinates and a value for your move.